-In general, landowners should feel comfortable allowing people to use their land to access a river put-in or portage around a river hazard, due to protection afforded by recreational use statutes, laws passed through legislation to promote public recreational use of privately owned land.
-Recreational use statutes exist to encourage landowners to open their land to activities such as hiking, hunting, fishing, swimming, and boating.
-They generally shield landowners from being found liable if they are sued by those who are injured or experience property damage while recreating on their land.

-Thanks to recreational use statutes, landowners do not need to comply with specific standards or specifications to make their property 'safe' for entry or use.
-They do not need to warn others about each condition, use, structure or activity on the property where a person may become injured.
-In addition, landowners are not required to provide assurance to the public that the property is 'safe' on posted signs or elsewhere.
+In general, landowners should feel comfortable allowing people to use their land to access a river put-in or portage around a river hazard, due to protection afforded by recreational use statutes.
+A recreational use statute is legislation intended to promote public recreational use of privately owned land, granting landowners some protection from liability for personal injuries or property damage suffered by land users recreating on their land.
+Because of recreational use statutes, a landowner does not need to comply with specific standards or specifications to keep the property safe for entry or use, or warn others about each condition, use, structure or activity on the property that a person may sustain an injury.
+In addition, a landowner does not have to provide assurance to the public that the property is safe on posted signs or elsewhere.

-However, this immunity from common law liability generally does not apply if the landowner:
+However, this immunity from common law liability does not apply if the landowner: